The contribution of the color space in LSST-like photometry for the selection of extragalactic globular cluster candidates: Discussions and conclusions

 \section{Discussions and conclusions}

-We have assembled an LSST-like photometric catalog of the central region of the Fornax Cluster and prepared labels for spectroscopically confirmed GCs from the literature, background galaxies, and foreground stars.
+We have assembled an LSST-like (FDS + DES) photometric catalog of the central region of the Fornax Cluster and prepared labels for confirmed GCs from the literature, and background galaxies and foreground stars selected from DES DR2 data.
 Our goal was to understand to what extent the color space of this catalog enables us to correctly identify extragalactic, point-like GCs among contaminants.
-Using RFCs, we show that projecting the catalog colors onto their principal components improves the precision of GC identification relative to models trained directly on the original color space.
+Using RFCs, we show that projecting the catalog colors onto their principal components allow for dimensionality reduction without compromising the precision of GC identification.
+Namely, the minimum contamination rate of $\sim 30\%$ is unchanged regardless of using all 15 available colors or only the first 4 PCs of these colors as input to RFCs.
+Nevertheless, such a contamination level is achieved at the expense of highly incomplete GC candidate selection.
 MLPCs do not yield improved performance, indicating an intrinsic limitation of the data.
-When using colors alone, the minimum contamination is approximately $\sim 45\%$; transforming the colors into principal components reduces this figure to about $\sim 35\%$.
-In both cases, however, these contamination levels are achieved only at the expense of highly incomplete GC candidate selections.
+It was also possible to show the use of LSCs from non-linear AEs yielded equivalent or less accurate results when compared to the use of PCs and colors.

-It was also possible to show that PCA can usefully compress information in the context of GC candidate selection, thus indicating that the dataset is linearly compressible.
-Meanwhile, the LSCs from non-linear AEs yielded equivalent or less accurate results when compared to the use of PCs and colors.
 This leads us to encourage the use of PCs of colors instead of colors themselves when selecting extragalactic GC candidates, especially in scenarios where many photometric bands are available.
 For instance, the ground-based Javalambre Physics of the Accelerating Universe Astrophysical Survey (J-PAS) uses a set of broad, intermediate, and narrow band filters, 59 in total, producing SEDs with more encoded information about the nature of the objects compared to $ugrizY$ SEDs; the color space of a J-PAS photometric catalog is composed of $\sim 1000$ dimensions.
 A pipeline to extract samples of extragalactic GCs from such a high-dimensional dataset could use PCA and RFCs as a solid starting point, although it is expected that more complex models could indeed be useful in this case.